peterjc/peterjc.github.io/wiki/SeqIO.md

 file.

-My vision is that for manipulating sequence data you should try Bio.SeqIO as your first choice (and hopefully only choice).
+My vision is that for manipulating sequence data you should try Bio.SeqIO as your first choice.
+Unless you have some very specific requirements, I hope this should suffice.

 Peter